 That swipe (or tap these days) of plastic can be satisfying when you're making a purchase.
 But which type of plastic card should you use a debit card or a credit card?
-A 2020 survey by the Federal Reserve on consumer payment habits found that debit cards were "the most used and the most preferred"—42 percent of the participants said they preferred to pay with a debit card, while 29 percent chose credit card.
+A 2022 survey by the Federal Reserve on consumer payment habits found that debit cards were "the most used and the most preferred"—44 percent of the participants said they preferred to pay with a debit card, while 32 percent chose a credit card.

 "Debit card fraud protections depend heavily on how quickly you report the fraud, and a thief could empty your bank account before you even realize your information or card has been stolen," says Brooklyn Lowery, editorial director at credit card comparison site CardRatings.